-An Applicant is required to have completed three (3) years (or the equivalent number of Course credits) in a law Program.
+An Applicant is required to have completed three (3) Years in a Qualifying Law Degree program.
 This is consistent with the requirement for Approved Canadian Common Law Programs.

-6.2 When Requirement is Not Met
+6.2.
+When Requirement is Not Met

-If an Applicant completed a law degree that is less than three (3) years in length, they will be required to demonstrate competency in at least one (1) of the following ways:
+If an Applicant completed a Qualifying Law Degree that is less than three (3) Years in length, they will be required to demonstrate competency in at least one (1) of the following ways:

-- 1. Completion of Additional Legal Subjects through successful completion of NCA examinations (see section 16) or Courses or a Program (J.D., LL.B., LL.M., bar admissions) deemed acceptable at the sole discretion of the Executive Director, such as: - a.
+- 1. Completion of a minimum of two (2) Additional Legal Subjects through successful completion of NCA examinations or Courses within a Program, as deemed acceptable at the sole discretion of the Executive Director, such as: - a.
 An Approved Canadian Common Law Program; - b.
-An Approved Law Program; or - c.
+A Qualifying Law Degree; or - c.
 A mixed law or non-common law Program. - 2.
 At least five (5) years of Professional Legal Experience as defined under subsection 1.3.

-6.3 Additional Legal Subjects
+6.3.
+Additional Legal Subjects